lexnederbragt/MBV3070-H19/5_biopython.md

 Now scroll through the help.
 You go down by pressing the space bar, and up by scrolling.
 If you want to quit, press q.

 Find the method that is named \_\_init\_\_ .
-This method is the one that is run every time you create an object of this class, and in this one you will find which attributes this class has.
-This means that every object of this class will have these attributes set, i.e. have something there.
+This method is the one that is run every time you create a Seq, and in this one you will find which kinds of data that you need to have to create one.
+This means that every Seq will have these set, i.e. have something there.

-Question: how many attributes does Seq have?
+Question: what kinds of data do you have to have to create a Seq?

-Everything you see in the help is a method in this class.
+Everything you see in the help is a method .
 As you can see, there are lots of methods that are available.
 However, you should only use the ones without one or two underscores in the beginning.

-** A note on self **
+#### A note on self ####

 When you see methods described here, you will always as a parameter to the function see the word **self**.
 This just means that you specify that you are doing whatever you are doing on the object whose method you are using.
 This also means that you do not type in anything instead of self.
 I.e. if you see the method this_is_a_fake_method(self), you don't need to type in anything between the parenthesis.
 If you instead have this_is_a_fake_method(self, par1, par2), you will need to put in 2 parameters, corresponding to par1 and par2.

-First, we are going to create a Seq object.
-To create a Seq object, we need a string and an alphabet.
+First, we are going to create a new Seq.
+To do that, we need a string and an alphabet.
 Strings are built in, so we only need to import an alphabet before creating our object.

 ```python
 from Bio.Alphabet import IUPAC
 my_seq = Seq("ATGGCC", IUPAC.unambiguous_dna)
 ```
-Now, use the following methods on the my_seq seq: transcribe(), translate(), complement(), reverse_complement()
+Now, use the following methods on the my_seq seq: my_seq.transcribe(), my_seq.translate(), my_seq.complement(), my_seq.reverse_complement().

 Next, create an mRNA string instead.
 Make sure you use Us instead of Ts, and use the unambigous_rna alphabeth.
 Try out the various methods again.